agupta-git/cdp-data-pipeline/README.md

   - member.target_mbrs_by_age_group

 ### Step #4 - Setup Cloudera Data Warehouse (CDW)
 - Go to CDW user interface.
-Ensure CDW service is activated in your CDP environment, and a Database Catalog & a Virtual Warehouse compute cluster is available for use.
+Ensure CDW service is activated in your CDP environment, and a Database Catalog & a Virtual Warehouse compute cluster are available for use.
 - Open Hue editor and explore the Hive tables created by CDE job.
   ```sql
   -- Raw Data